Meet our youngest master engraver Giulia and dive into his work

 Focus on: engraving techniques

-This fairy line tells a story of magic and astonishment, inspired by the main character of one of the world's most famous novel: The Arabian Nights.
+This family line tells a story of magic and wonder.
+The name of the line itself is inspired by the main character of one of the world's most famous Tales; Arabian Nights

-Flowers, leaves and sharp etches for the magnificent armoire Sharazad, the huge and precious piece of furnish inspired by the famous princess of The Arabian Nights novel.
-This wardrobe is a timeless and rich jewel that reminds us of faraway atmospheres and dreamy Arabian nights.
+Flowers, leaves and sharp etchings for the magnificent armoire Sharazad, the huge and precious piece of furnisher inspired by the famous princess of The Arabian Nights tales.
+This wardrobe is a timeless and rich jewel that is reminiscent of faraway places and dreamy Arabian nights.

 Who does it?